-The Duplicable City Center is a diversely functional, ultra-eco-friendly (LEED Platinum Certifiable), space and resource saving community center designed to be replicated.
+Once complete, the Duplicable City Center will be the largest open source/DIY structure in the world.
+As part of One Community it will be a diversely functional, ultra-eco-friendly (LEED Platinum Certifiable), space and resource saving community center designed to be replicated.
 It is meant to be (but doesn’t need to be) built as the central and/or starting point of any one of the 7 One Community sustainable village models.
 Its purpose is to support a redefinition of how people live by providing a space more beautiful than most people’s homes that replaces the need for individual kitchens, living rooms, laundry rooms, and other in-home recreation spaces.
 It is also purposed to function in conjunction with One Community’s open source non-profit and for-profit business models as both a non-profit teacher/demonstration community, village, or city center and/or the central structure of an eco-tourism destination.
+To our knowledge, it will also be the first open source and DIY commercial building ever to be built.

 Some of the key features and intentions for the Duplicable City Center design include: